wmglab-duke/ascent/docs/source/index.rst

 Note also add copy button to json configs
 Note I also think these citations should be changed to APA?
 Also need to rewrite tutorial text
+Also need to get toctree maxdepth working on subpages

 * **Cite the paper:**
     **Musselman ED**, **Cariello JE**, Grill WM, Pelot NA.
 ASCENT (Automated Simulations to Characterize Electrical Nerve Thresholds): A